biolab/orange2/docs/reference/README.txt

 The actual documentation is intermixed from docs/reference/rst and documented Python modules in orange/Orange.

-Regression testing and scripts are in docs/reference/rst/code.
+Example scripts and datasets are in docs/reference/rst/code.
 Additional files, such as images, are in docs/reference/rst/files.